-Overall container volumes have grown at a significantly higher pace than overall economic growth within Canada, and even international trade growth itself.
-Between 1995 and 2000, the average annual growth of containers through West Coast ports was 142,000 TEUs (about 19 per cent).
-Since 2012, average growth has been about 180,000 TEUs (about five per cent) each year.
-Though the rate of growth is lower, it reflects a much larger increase of actual containers moved through the port.
+Container volumes have grown at a significantly higher pace than overall economic growth within Canada, and even international trade growth.
+Between 1995 and 2000, the average increase in the number of containers through West Coast ports was 142,000 20-foot equivalents (TEUs) each year.
+Since 2012, average growth has increased to about 180,000 TEUs each year.

 There are several reasons for this sustained period of high growth:

 - Ongoing economic growth in Canada and around the world